coder/docs/workspaces/multi-jetbrains-in-browser.md

     fi
     ```

-1. This the `config.yaml` file used by Workspace Applications to surface icons
+1. This is the `config.yaml` file used by Workspace Applications to surface
-   for each additional JetBrains IDE in the workspace dashboard.
+   icons for each additional JetBrains IDE in the workspace dashboard.
 The
    configuration uses the JetBrains icon used with the initial JetBrains IDE
     installed.
 In this example, config.yaml is located in a coder/apps directory
     within the directory that has the image Dockerfile.